CivML-PolyMtl/cutagi-doc/examples/ae/autoencoder-mnist.md

                 img_size=img_size)
 ```

 > Learn more about PredictionViz class [here](https://github.com/lhnguyen102/cuTAGI/blob/main/visualizer.py).

 ## 6. Create the autoencoder object

-Once we processed the data, we can create the autoencoder object.
-We will pass the number of epochs, the data loader, the network properties and vizualization object to the class.
+Once we processed the data, we create the autoencoder object.
+We pass the number of epochs, the data loader, the network properties and vizualization object to the class.

 ```python
 # Train and test